barchart/alerting-service-public/README.md

 JSON-out:

-	An "alert" object.
+	An "Alert" object.

 ###deleteAlert

-Deletes a single alert, using its identifier:
+Deletes a single "Alert" object, using its identifier:

 JSON-in: